Work package

 The following are recorded:

-- Key features of the course of the disease and therapy
+- Essential characteristics of the course of illness and therapy

 - Concomitant diseases and important risk factors